kshutkin/package-build/create-pkgbld/README.md

 Plugins named `pkgbld-plugin-*` or `@scope/pkgbld-plugin-*` are discovered from `dependencies`, `devDependencies`, and `peerDependencies`.
 An installed plugin that is absent from the lock can be removed or explicitly adopted.
+Modern plugins must declare `pkgbld` in `peerDependencies`; legacy or unresolvable candidates are omitted with an upgrade or install-dependencies warning.

 For the contract that extension packages must implement, see [EXTENSIONS.md](./EXTENSIONS.md).
 Package discovery and management behavior is